Getting Started – Marketing Cloud

 Yes, the Bluedot Point SDK needs to be integrated into your mobile app.
 Bluedot Point SDK is available for Android and iOS and is designed for easy integration, optimal battery performance, and scale.

 Customers can now use Bluedot Location Marketing App from the Salesforce AppExchange to power personalized customer journeys at scale using our patented Geofencing and GEOLINE™ technology.
-The Bluedot SDK integration wrapper for Salesforce Marketing Cloud enables mobile apps to take advantage of the power of the Marketing Cloud and the superior accuracy of Geofence, GEOLINE™ and the BLE Beacon triggering capabilities of the Bluedot SDKs.
+The Bluedot SDK integration wrapper for Salesforce Marketing Cloud enables mobile apps to take advantage of the power of the Marketing Cloud and the superior accuracy of Geofence, GEOLINE™ capabilities of the Bluedot SDKs.

 Creating a new Zone and Geofences